streamlit/docs/content/deploy/community-cloud/deploy-your-app/file-organization.md

 ---
-title: GitHub file organization
+title: File organization for your Community Cloud app
 slug: /deploy/streamlit-community-cloud/deploy-your-app/file-organization
 ---

-# GitHub file organization
+# File organization for your Community Cloud app

 Streamlit Community Cloud copies all the files in your repository and executes `streamlit run` from its root directory.
 Since Community Cloud is creating a new Python environment to run your app, you need to include a declaration of any [App dependencies](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies) in additional to any [Configuration](/develop/concepts/configuration) options.